microsoft/makecode-minecraft-space/docs/layered-sphere.md

 * **radius**: parameter that defines the size of the sphere

 * **orientation**: the direction in which the slices will go.
-Regular spheres will build from left to right.
+By default, spheres will build from left to right.
 By changing the axis, you can have the slices build bottom up or forward to back.

 * **usBlockOrder**: if true, the sphere slices will be ordered following the block order in `blockList`.
 If false, each slice will be a random order of the blocks that you defined in `blockList`.